Build a laser anemometry system

 The accurate prediction of energy yield is vital to the success of wind farm projects.
-The wind data has traditionally been collected using expensive anemometry masts with great difficulty due to the numerous measurement points.
+Wind data has traditionally been collected – with great difficulty – using expensive anemometry masts and numerous measurement points.

-Articles and background info
+Publications and background info

 Article from Optics and Lasers Europe (OLE): Fibre lasers stretch from cells to wind farms